scikit-rf/scikit-rf/doc/sphinx/source/quick_intro.rst

 Quick Introduction
 *********************

-This quick intro is aimed at those who are familiar with python, or are impatient.
+This quick intro of basic mwavepy usage.
+It is aimed at those who are familiar with python, or are impatient.
 If you want a slower introduction, see the :doc:`slow_intro`.

 Loading Touchstone Files
 ++++++++++++++++++++++++++